Should you get a 30-year mortgage?

 Longer mortgages can stretch the amount you qualify for and provide some wiggle room in your budget.
 Here’s how to know if a 30-year mortgage is suitable for you.

-With prices like these, many buyers face mortgage payments that exceed what they can comfortably afford, even with a 25-year mortgage.
+In conditions like these, many buyers face mortgage payments that exceed what they can comfortably afford, even with a 25-year mortgage.
 By taking out a 30-year mortgage, buyers can stretch the limits of what they’re able to qualify for and create some extra wiggle room in their budget through smaller mortgage payments.

 Signing up for a 30-year mortgage allows a buyer to stretch their mortgage payments over a longer period of time.
 “You’re spreading your debt over five extra years [compared to 25-year mortgages].
 That usually gets you a higher purchase price or mortgage amount that’s needed in the big markets,” explains Verceles.

-In Canada, a 30-year mortgage is not insurable through the CMHC, meaning a minimum 20% down payment is required.
-This can make it more difficult to purchase the home that you want.
+In Canada, a 30-year mortgage is not insurable through the CMHC, meaning a minimum 20% down payment is required, unless it is for a new build as outlined above.
+Even with the new change around 30-year mortgages, this can make it more difficult to purchase the home that you want.
 A 15% down payment on a $748,450 house is $112,268.
 At 20%, the down payment jumps to $149,690—meaning you will need to access $37,422 more.

-Plus, Verceles says, lenders tend to give borrowers slightly better rates for mortgages covered through CMHC insurance, because the lender isn’t the one shouldering the risks of a default.
+Plus, Verceles says, mortgage lenders tend to give borrowers slightly better rates for mortgages covered through CMHC insurance, because the lender isn’t the one shouldering the risks of a default.
 Usually, those savings can amount to a quarter of a percent in interest, according to Verceles.

-Canada’s major lenders once offered 40-year mortgages, but that ended when the North American housing bubble burst in 2008.
-Shortly after that meltdown, the Department of Finance decreased the maximum amortization to 35 years, then later reduced it to 30 years.
 “They don’t want people to leverage themselves too far,” Verceles explains.
 (Some alternative lenders still offer 35- and even 40-year mortgages, albeit with steeper interest rates than a shorter mortgage from a bank.)

 For Canadian buyers trying to purchase homes in hot markets, a 30-year mortgage might be the best way to qualify for a pricier home and to save money on regular mortgage payments.
 However, those short-term gains come at the cost of paying a lot more in interest over the life of the loan.
 Whether or not a 30-year mortgage is right for you ultimately depends on your financial situation and goals.

-If a link has an asterisk (*) at the end of it, that means it's an affiliate link and can sometimes result in a payment to MoneySense (owned by Ratehub Inc.) which helps our website stay free to our users.
-It's important to note that our editorial content will never be impacted by these links.
-We are committed to looking at all available products in the market, and where a product ranks in our article or whether or not it's included in the first place is never driven by compensation.
-For more details read our MoneySense Monetization policy.
+Affiliate (monetized) links can sometimes result in a payment to MoneySense (owned by Ratehub Inc.), which helps our website stay free to our users.
+If a link has an asterisk (*) or is labelled as “Featured,” it is an affiliate link.
+If a link is labelled as “Sponsored,” it is a paid placement, which may or may not have an affiliate link.
+Our editorial content will never be influenced by these links.
+We are committed to looking at all available products in the market.
+Where a product ranks in our article, and whether or not it’s included in the first place, is never driven by compensation.
+For more details, read our MoneySense Monetization policy.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email